-Inform people of the purpose of the test and tell them to pace themselves for that distance.
+Inform people of the test’s purpose and tell them to pace themselves for that distance.

 A stopwatch is started with the starting of running and feedback is given during the assessment regarding pacing.

-Record the total time and use the prediction formula in order to predict CRF.
+Record the total time and use the prediction formula to predict CRF.